DarthRevan7/DarthRevan7/README-ENG.md

 # 👋 Welcome to Tommaso Mancuso's GitHub Profile

-### **Full Stack Engineer & AI Solutions Passionate & MSc Student @ PoliTo** specializing in rapid prototyping and scalable distributed systems.
+### **Full Stack Engineer & AI Solutions Passionate & MSc Student @ PoliTo.**

+#### Software Engineer with product-oriented pipeline, specialized in rapid prototyping with AI-assisted coding and passionate about AI-integrated Solutions for startups and scalable and distributed SaaS systems.

 ### 🛠️ What I'm Building
 - **Founding Engineer @ Vendor Connect:** Designing core architectures for fintech (O2C workflows) and integrating financial automation tools.